rachelplayer/isg-playground/README.md

 # isg-playground

-Repository used in Git training session on 14 February 2020 at Royal Holloway.
+Repository used in Git training session on 9th of April 2021 at virtual Royal Holloway.
 Slides from this session and a cheatsheet are available in the 'slides' branch!